What Kindle cover designer(s) do you recommend?

-The first book in the series is The Kindle Writing Bible and in it I share all my writing secrets for increased writing productivity as well as my pre-marketing system (how I come up with bestselling book ideas, market research before even writing a book, etc.).
+The first book in the series is The Kindle Writing Bible and in it I share all of my writing secrets for increased writing productivity as well as my pre-marketing system (how I come up with bestselling book ideas, market research before even writing a book, etc.).

-The second book is The Kindle Formatting Bible - it’s a step by step guide for formatting books for Kindle and also step-by-step instructions on uploading your book to kindle and publishing it.
+The second book is The Kindle Formatting Bible – it’s a step by step guide for formatting books for Kindle and also step-by-step instructions on uploading your book to Kindle and publishing it.

 The third book is The Kindle Publishing Bible and this is the gold mine for marketing.
 It covers all of my core initial free marketing strategies that propelled me to become a bestselling author earning a full-time income from my Kindle books in less than 8 months.
 It’s available on Kindle and in paperback.

 The fourth marketing book is The Amazon Analytics Bible and in it I share my secret code for tracking traffic to your Kindle book page.
-You can actually track every single time a visitor looks at your book page and using this data you can calculate your sales conversion rate of your book page.
+You can actually track every single time a visitor looks at your book page and using this data, you can calculate your sales conversion rate of your book page.
 Using this strategy with a little testing and tweaking, I’ve gotten my sales conversion rate on my book pages from an average of 11.4% to 19.1% – that’s a 67% increase in sales!

 Is it tough to get sales on Kindle?
 Can I really succeed as a Kindle author?

-Like any real success in life, it takes work, determination, a burning desire, passion, knowledge and skills and a never-give-up attitude.
+Like any real success in life, it takes work, determination, a burning desire, passion, knowledge, and skills, and a never-give-up attitude.
 If you’re lazy or just want to get rich quick, please don’t bother.